oracle/solaris-userland/README.md

 ### Complete Top Down build
 Complete top down builds are also possible by simply running
+    $ tools/full-build # see --help for options

+That is generally wrapper around
-    $ cd (your-workspace)/components
+    $ cd (your-workspace)
+    $ # cleanup your workspace to pristine state
     $ gmake publish

-The `publish` target will build each component and publish it to the workspace IPS repo.

-- You can add parallelism to your builds by adding `-j (jobs)` to your gmake command line arguments.
-- The gate should only incrementally build what it needs to based on what has changed since you last built it.
+    $ # examine the log files and provide a summary

 # Copyright
-Copyright (c) 2010, 2017, Oracle and/or its affiliates.
+Copyright (c) 2010, 2019, Oracle and/or its affiliates.
 All rights reserved.